SkyTeam: 2010s: Second major expansion and tenth anniversary

 Garuda Indonesia became the 20th member of the alliance on 5 March 2014.
 Garuda initially expected to gain SkyTeam membership in 2012, but the joining process took months to be completed.

 On 31 December 2018, China Southern Airlines left the alliance.

-On 4 November 2019, the International Airlines Group (IAG) announced it had agreed terms to purchase Air Europa and that the airline would leave SkyTeam if the deal succeeded.
-The COVID-19 pandemic and antitrust concerns delayed the sale.
+On 4 November 2019, the International Airlines Group (IAG) announced it had agreed to terms to purchase Air Europa and that the airline would leave SkyTeam if the deal succeeded.
+The COVID-19 pandemic and antitrust concerns impeded the sale.
 Negotiations resumed in March 2022 when IAG agreed to grant Air Europa a €100 million loan convertible into a 20% stake.
-In February 2023, negotiations were completed and IAG agreed to buy the remaining 80% stake in Air Europa (which it plans to keep as a separate brand but have managed by Iberia) for €400 million, subject to European regulatory approval.
-In August 2024, IAG abandon the deal after deeming additional remedies to address EU antitrust conditions too onerous to make the deal viable.
+In February 2023, negotiations were completed and IAG agreed to buy the remaining 80% stake in Air Europa (which it planned to keep as a separate brand but have managed by Iberia) for €400 million, subject to European regulatory approval.
+In August 2024, IAG abandoned the deal after deeming the additional remedies required to address EU antitrust conditions too onerous to make it viable.